Kirk Hammett Unveils One of His Favorite Solos, Discusses Guitar Work on ‘Black’ Album

-In an exclusive interview with Kirk Hammett, the shredder discussed everything from horror movies to Metallica’s next studio album to Orion Music + More 2013.
-At the end of the chat, we knew we couldn’t leave without asking him about something near and dear to his heart: guitar solos.
-There's no question that Hammett has been one of the premiere face-melters of the last three decades, and if we had to guess, he's going to keep that tradition going strong on the next album.
+There's no question that Hammett has been one of the premier face-melters of the last three decades, and if we had to guess, he's going to keep that tradition going strong on the next album—and beyond.
 In a career as vast as his, we had to know which of his solos stand out amongst others in terms of the work that went into creating them.

 "Almost all of the solos on the Black Album really were solos that kind of wrote themselves," Hammett explains.
 "I did not sweat at all while coming up with a lot of those solos.
 They just kind of formed themselves.
 It was kind of an amazing process for me.
 That's what every musician wants, they just want it to flow out."